EGI-Federation/documentation/content/en/internal/helpdesk/ggus-user-guide/_index.md

 ### Modify your tickets using email

-### ihi

 Updating a ticket using email is also possible if one fundamental requirement is achieved.
 The mail subject must contain the typical GGUS string “GGUS-Ticket-ID:
-#Ticket-ID” where "Ticket-ID" is the ID of the ticket which should be updated.
+\#Ticket-ID” where "Ticket-ID" is the ID of the ticket which should be updated.
 The easiest way to do this is to reply to an update notification received from GGUS.
 When updating a ticket using email the whole mail body will be added to the ticket.
 Changing any other field (e.g. status, priority,…) is impossible